Evolution Of Website Design Summed Up Till 2016

 Website design focus had started shifting to publishing and marketing content besides products of course.

-Social Media by now had gained a good ground, had become more engaging to their users who were now allowed to share content.
+Social Media by now had gained good ground and had become more engaging to their users who were now allowed to share content.

 2008 – 2016